I used to smoke. A long, long time ago.

 Brace yourself.
-We’re now entering extreme territory.
+We’re now entering the extreme territory.

 See, here’s the thing.
-The reason why most people have such a hard time quitting is because they view smoking as a pleasure.
+The reason why most people have such a hard time quitting is that they view smoking as a pleasure.
 They associate smoking with good feelings.
 Having one with their first cup of morning coffee or with that 5:00 Friday beer.
 While chatting with friends.
 After sex.